Specification (.spec file)

 If the form is not loaded inside the browser they will wait for the form to get loaded (shown by solution somewhere) before being executed.

 You can use these to avoid accidental calls from the solution to execute the api function without the solution intending to show the form.
-The difference compared to simple async functions is that simple async functions will load the form - if not already loaded in browser - in a hidden div just in order to execute the api call... this can be time-consuming and is usually not needed (a form that is not shown just being loaded and discarded in order to call an async function).
+The difference compared to simple async functions is that simple async functions, if the form is not yet shown in the browser, will load the form in a hidden div (NG Client) just in order to execute the api call, or fail (in Titanium Client)... this is usually not intended (a form that is not shown just being loaded and discarded in order to call an async function, or the call being discarded).

 Discard-previously-queued-similar-calls functions

-Calls to async functions with the same name and marked as "discardPreviouslyQueuedSimilarCalls" that come in before previously queued such calls are really sent to the browser window will discard those previous calls completely (and keep only the latest).
+Calls to async functions with the same name and marked as "discardPreviouslyQueuedSimilarCalls", that happen before previously queued such calls are really sent to the browser will discard those previous calls completely (and keep only the latest).

-So for example a requestFocus() function call you would only need to send once - after an event handler finished execution server-side.
-You can send that later and only for the last requestFocus() that executed.
+So for example a requestFocus() function call you would only need to send once - after an event handler finished execution server-side should be marked as such.
+The intent is to send that to the browser later (when the current event finishes execution on server), and only for the last requestFocus() that was called.
 If you click on a button for example and the solution has very complex code executing there that ends up calling requestFocus() 100 times on various components from various forms, you actually only want the last requestFocus to execute after the button is clicked.
 Otherwise there would be a huge performance penalty.
 That is why all requestFocus calls from existing components are (or should be) marked as "discardPreviouslyQueuedSimilarCalls".

 Allow server side calls when component or parent form is not visible